Personal Projects

 The process of design and development took about six months between props, minigames, and clever real-world recreations of in-game concepts.
 The key, however, was focusing on the question ‘what do you remember most from pokemon?’

 For some, it was bonding with their team of cute critters.
 For others, it was particular places, like a big monster sleeping in the middle of a road or the creepy music that played in a particular town.
 It even included gameplay elements, such as identifying seemingly identical ghosts using a special item.
-And although we incorporated all these elements the key to capturing our friends’ delight was in the game’s slogan: the excitement of catching ‘em all.
+And although we incorporated all these elements, the key to capturing our friends’ delight was in the game’s slogan: the excitement of catching ‘em all.

 So we made a scavenger hunt.
 We let our partygoers solve game-themed riddles and see familiar friends, all as part of collecting the 60 types of pokemon we had hidden around our property.
 We expected maybe two people to finish finding them all over the course of the party, probably less because we got hit by freezing rain and half the activities were outside.

-8 teams finished and earned their souvenir badges that night.
+8 teams of 2+ people finished and earned their souvenir badges that night.
 Several teams had people who’d never played the game once in their lives.
 When I asked them about it afterward, it turned out they were seeking the same thing we’d heard from those who were enjoying the warm hum of nostalgia - the thrill of completing a challenging but cute collection.

 Delight for Developers